metasfresh/metasfresh-documentation/_webui_collection/EN/Incoming_payments_manual_allocation.md

 ---
-title: How do I apply a single payment to multiple invoices?
+title: How do I apply a single payment against multiple invoices?
 layout: default
 tags:
   - Accounting